PortlandStatePowerLab/raspberrypi-tutorial/README.md

 Once the raspi has rebooted, you can check if you were successful with the command `ls -l /dev` and scroll through to find a line that says `serial0 -> ttyAMA0` which confirms that the primary UART on the raspi (serial0) is pointing to the full UART (AMA0)

+## Serial Port UART Configuration for Pi 4B's
+Our lives are made easier by the fact that the Pi 4's have 6 UARTs.
+Therefore, in order to use a HAT via the GPIO pins, all you need to do is edit the port.
+Change it from `dev/ttyAMA0` to `dev/ttyS0` and you're all good :)

 ## CLion IDE Remote Development Instructions for Raspi Zero W
 CLion is JetBrains's C++ IDE.
 PSU students/staff may access a free educational license, which can be applied for here: https://www.jetbrains.com/community/education/#students